Fix Our Roads!

 - Reframing infrastructure investment to grow our economy

 MHCA advocates for infrastructure investment in keeping with the public’s best interest – an investment strategy that lays out how to maintain existing and build new core infrastructure that Manitoba needs to boost trade and meet the needs of a growing population.
-Read MHCA President Chris Lorenc’s letter to the Province of Manitoba, calling for a comprehensive review of how investment is done now and how it should be reframed.
+Read MHCA President & CEO Chris Lorenc’s letter to the Province of Manitoba, calling for a comprehensive review of how investment is done now and how it should be reframed.

 - Farmers need reliable roads to get their product to market